daveshanley/quobix.com/content/vacuum/functions/openapi/oasOpId.md

 date: 2022-06-19T07:39:53-04:00
 draft: false
 description: |
-    oasOpId checks that all operations have an operationId defined
+    Checks that all operations have an operationId defined
 type: vacuum
 layout: function